Croner-i is a complete source of expert info!

-The Government has begun to replace the word Brexit with EU Exit.
+The UK left the Customs Union and Single Market arrangement with the EU on 31 December 2020.
+The Government has begun to replace the word Brexit with EU Exit or end of the Transition Period.
 Many media reports are continuing to refer to Brexit.
 We continue to use the term EU Exit for actions relating to the end of the Implementation Phase.

 Key points you need to know on this topic.